-• they are in positions of trust in relation to all children roll.
+- they are in positions of trust in relation to all children on roll.
 They ensure that the power imbalance is never used for personal advantage or gratification.
 They avoid behaviour which might be interpreted by others as an abuse of the position of trust, and report any incident with this potential to the manager.
-This includes sharing personal contact details with children or families.
+This includes sharing personal contact details with children or families. - they have a legal duty to protect the interests of children and accept the obligations inherent in that responsibility. - it is important that they determine how best to build trusted relationships with children and young people which facilitate communication, using professional curiosity and speaking to the DSL if they have concerns about a child.

-- they have a legal duty to protect the interests of children and accept the obligations inherent in that responsibility. - they must not establish or seek to establish social contact with children to secure a friendship or to pursue or strengthen a relationship. - they must inform the headteacher of any pre-existing (prior to the member of staff or child starting at the school) or new relationship with a child or close family member, which they feel, might compromise the school or their own professional standing. - they should disclose any relationship or association (in the real world or online) that may impact on the school's ability to safeguard pupils. - it is an offence (Sexual Offences Act 2003) for a member of staff in a position of trust to engage in any form of sexual activity with a child under the age of 18.
+- they must not establish or seek to establish social contact with children to secure a friendship or to pursue or strengthen a relationship. - they must inform the headteacher of any pre-existing (prior to the member of staff or child starting at the school) or new relationship with a child or close family member, which they feel, might compromise the school or their own professional standing. - they should disclose any relationship or association (in the real world or online) that may impact on the school's ability to safeguard pupils. - it is an offence (Sexual Offences Act 2003) for a member of staff in a position of trust to engage in any form of sexual activity with a child under the age of 18.